BeehiveForum/BeehiveForum/docs/readme.txt

 ========================

 - Beehive Forum requires PHP 5.1.0 as a minimum, but we recommend installing the latest PHP 5.2.x release where possible.
+For notes regarding PHP 5.3.0 please see "PHP 5.3.0 Support" below.

 - PCRE runtime compiled with --enable-utf8 --enable-unicode-properties is requried.
 PCRE support is OS dependent, please check with your host for PCRE requirements.